B&O Railroad Headquarters Building

-Architectural history
+History

+20th century

-"When the original Second Empire style headquarters on the corner of Baltimore and Calvert street was destroyed in the Great Baltimore Fire of 1904, Baltimore & Ohio Railroad executives decided to build a new 13 story steel-framed building two blocks west of the old site.
+According to B&O Railroad's summary of its history, "when the original Second Empire style headquarters on the corner of Baltimore and Calvert street was destroyed in the Great Baltimore Fire of 1904, Baltimore and Ohio Railroad executives decided to build a new 13 story steel-framed building two blocks west of the old site.
 The building's entrance is adorned by two sculptures: Mercury, the Roman god for commerce, and a figure named Progress of Industry, which holds a torch and a locomotive; Progress of Industry clearly invokes the company's position not only as an industry leader, but also the company's aspiration to be a vehicle of progress."

 It was designed by the architectural firm of Parker and Thomas of Baltimore and Boston, assisted by Herbert D. Hale and Henry G. Morse, and built by the construction firm of the brothers W. W. and E. A. Wells of Chicago.
-The same group had successfully teamed up a couple of years earlier on the Belvedere Hotel, an eleven-story Beaux-Arts building, about one mile up North Charles Street in the Mount Vernon area of downtown Baltimore.
+The same group had successfully teamed up a couple of years earlier on the Belvedere Hotel, an eleven-story Beaux-Arts building, about one mile up N. Charles Street in the Mount Vernon area of downtown Baltimore.

 "The 13-story office building, built in 1906, served as headquarters for the Baltimore & Ohio Railroad for 75 years.
 The building's beauty and elegance of its marbled lobbies, ornate stairs and Tiffany stained-glass windows became an instant landmark in downtown Baltimore and it symbolized the power and prestige of America's largest and oldest railroad."
 The impressive building includes seven different kinds of marble imported from six countries representing four continents.
 The first 3 floors of the exterior façade are clad in New Hampshire granite, while Bedford stone is utilized from the fourth floor and above.
 The trim is terra cotta tile.
 The building's H shape design provides for a large number of window offices.
 The ornate main lobby contains two white marble staircases, grand chandeliers and many decorative details.